kcyu2014/nas-landmarkreg/README.md

-# nas-landmarkreg
+# Code for Landmark Regularization
-[CVPR2021] Code for Landmark Regularization: Ranking Guided Super-Net Training in Neural Architecture Search
+>[CVPR2021] Code for Landmark Regularization: Ranking Guided Super-Net Training in Neural Architecture Search.

+To appear...